 Jo is co-producer and co-host of Farmerama.
 Jo is a radio producer who has a variety of other professional interests including working with Open Data and multi-sensory design.
 In all his work he is interested in finding ways of helping people pay more attention, understand and connect to the world around them.

-Katie is an audio and video producer with a longstanding interest in agriculture.
+Katie is a Glasgow-based audio producer with a longstanding interest in agriculture.
 She sees food – and therefore farming – as the crux of the way humans relate to “nature”, and to each other.
 Although not (yet!) a farmer or grower herself, she’s fascinated by the practical, social and political work that farmers and other food producers do.
 Katie joined the Farmerama team in 2016.
 She was lead producer of our award-winning Cereal series, and co-produced our series Landed.

 Eliza is fascinated by Conservation Agriculture, having grown up on the Groundswell farm in Hertfordshire, which practices no-till and mob-grazing cattle, as well as hosting an annual conservation agriculture conference.
 The atmosphere of possibility there is contagious, and her interests in sustainable farming have been nurtured through inspiring, forward-thinking people and projects at home.
 She is particularly interested in the carbon sequestration potential of well-farmed soil, and farms that take an ecological approach with diversification.

 Annie is a farmer and freelancer who is interested in exploring how regenerative farming can help farms become healthier and more resilient.
 Annie looks after an Organic & Pasture for Life certified Longhorn beef suckler herd and manages direct sales at Hampton Gay Farm alongside supporting Farmerama and Vidacycle with community development and helping on her family’s mixed beef and arable farm.